 Each senior will be permitted two days of absence due to college visitations provided the proper procedure is followed.
 Parents must call ahead of time to let the school know that their student will be visiting a college and will be absent from school.
-A call or note after the fact will not be accepted.
 The student is required to bring an official document from the university signed by a college official.
 This form must be returned to the Attendance Office when the student returns to school.
 The assigned work policy will apply to this policy.
 Any student who does not follow the procedures as described above will be considered truant from school.